darinbl-pritchard45/notes/README.md

 - Today's programming wisdom is to be a lifelong learner, always open to new ideas and technologies.
 This means staying up-to-date with the latest programming languages, frameworks, and tools, as well as understanding the best practices and patterns for solving common problems.
 By embracing change and continuously growing your skills, you can become a more valuable asset to your team and organization.

 To achieve this, make it a priority to read and share industry articles, attend conferences and workshops, participate in online forums, learn from mentors, teach others, practice coding challenges, read books, watch tutorials, etc. Remember that learning is a journey, not a destination, so be patient with yourself and enjoy the ride.

+# 2024-01-30
+- Today's programming wisdom is to be a lifelong learner and adapt to the ever-changing world of technology.
+This means staying up-to-date with the latest programming languages, tools, and frameworks.
+It also means being open to new ideas and approaches, as well as being willing to ask for help and share knowledge with others.

+To be successful in the world or programming, it is essential to have a solid foundation in core concepts, such as data structures, algorithms, computer architecture, operating systems, etc. These concepts will serve as a foundation for your growth and development as an experienced programmer.
+Additionally, learning how to solve problems and think critically will help you adapt and thrive in any environment.